cilium/cilium/Documentation/gettingstarted/bird.rst

 .. _`User's Guide`: https://bird.network.cz/?get_doc&f=bird.html&v=20

+BIRD provides a way to advertise routes using traditional networking protocols to allow Cilium-managed endpoints to be accessible outside the cluster.
+This guide assumes that Cilium is already deployed in the cluster, and that the remaining piece is how to ensure that the pod CIDR ranges are externally routable.

 `BIRD <https://bird.network.cz>`_ maintains two release families at present:
 ``1.x`` and ``2.x``, and the configuration format varies a lot between them.
 Unless you have already deployed the ``1.x``, we suggest using ``2.x``